meza/trance-stack/README.md

 Some configuration values are sensitive while others are not.
 For example, the `COOKIEYES_TOKEN` is not sensitive, but the `AUTH0_CLIENT_SECRET` is.
-This mainly comes from the fact that some of these values will be embedded into the html of your application, and be visible to everyone.
+This mainly comes from the fact that some of these values will be embedded into the html of your application and be visible to everyone.

 > **Warning**